-When it comes to supporting working mothers, there’s a great amount of resources to help them make the transition, find a work-life balance, and even re-enter the workforce.
-But what about the staggering 44 million unpaid eldercare providers in the United States, a majority of whom are women?
+Society devotes substantial resources to helping working mothers find a work-life balance as they transition between their family obligations and the workforce.
+But what about the staggering 37 million unpaid eldercare providers in the United States, a majority of whom are women?
 When they transition into family caregiving — often whilst balancing work, children and life — these women have almost no resources to help with advice, support or finances.

 Cost of Care Not Always a Factor